browserengineering/book/book/styles.md

     in the sequence will work fine as long as no one strings more than 10 selectors together.

-*Important*: a CSS property-value pair can be marked "important" using the `!important` syntax, like this:
+6-9 *Important*. a CSS property-value pair can be marked "important" using the `!important` syntax, like this:

     #banner a { color: black !important; }